King Diamond (band): Saint Lucifer's Hospital 1920 and planned future albums (2018–present)

-In 2018, King Diamond started work on its thirteenth studio album, which would be divided into two parts to connect with its theme.
-The first part of the series was later revealed to be titled The Institute.
-It was planned to be released in 2020 with a North American tour taking place in the fall of 2019; its release date was later pushed back to 2022 and then to 2023.
+In 2018, King Diamond began work on its thirteenth studio album, which would be divided into two parts to connect with its theme.
+The first part of the series was later revealed to be titled The Institute; the title has since been changed to Saint Lucifer's Hospital 1920.
+Originally intended for release in 2020, it faced multiple delays before its planned release in 2026, due to frontman King Diamond taking his time on perfecting new material by both the King Diamond band and the reunited Mercyful Fate.
 The first single from the album, "Masquerade of Madness", was made available for streaming on 8 November 2019.
-On 25 January 2019, the first ever live video Songs for the Dead Live was released.
+On 25 January 2019, the band's first-ever live DVD/Blu-ray, Songs for the Dead Live, was released.
+The band then embarked on a North American tour with Uncle Acid and the Deadbeats and Idle Hands.